newlogic/smartscanner-core/CONTRIBUTING.md

-# Contributing to ID PASS SmartScanner
+# Contributing to SmartScanner Core

-Thank you for your interest to contribute to ID PASS SmartScanner!
+Thank you for your interest to contribute to SmartScanner Core!
 We want to make contributing to this project as easy as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code